 Firmamentum et celum primum factum fuit in illo die quem [Moyses] vocat unum.
 Sed particulatim haec spectabiliora voluit deinceps attingere Moyses; et hoc, modo poetae alicujus popularis; quo magis consolat spiritui simplicis rusticitatis; fingens successionem rerum, operum, et temporum; cujusmodi apud tantum opificem certe nulla esse potest.

-– [1876 translation, p.
-9] The firmament and heaven had been made first of all, in the day which he [Moses] calls first.
+– The firmament and heaven had been made first of all, in the day which he [Moses] calls first.
 But it was the design of Moses to touch on these more conspicuous objects afterwards in detail.
-And he does this after the manner of some popular poet, that he may the better study the spirit of simple-minded rustics; imagining a succession of events, and works, and times, such as could by no means find place with so great an Artificer.
+And he does this after the manner of some popular poet, that he may the better study the spirit of simple-minded rustics; imagining a succession of events, and works, and times, such as could by no means find place with so great an Artificer.7

-Colet does not mention Jerome here, nor in connection with another reference to the “poet-like” ways of Moses (more poetae) at the end of the third letter.
-Nevertheless there are good reasons to suppose that it is the above passage from Colet that Lewis mistook for – or misremembered as – a passage in Jerome.
+Colet does not mention Jerome here.
+Nor does he do so in connection with two other references to the ‘poet-like’ ways of Moses (more poetae) – one at the end of the third letter, and one in the fourth, just before the end of the treatise as we have it.
+Nevertheless there are good reasons to suppose that it is the above passage from Colet that Lewis mistook for, or misremembered as, a passage in Jerome.

-Unfortunately, no reference to Moses as a poet (let alone a popular one) can be found in Origen either, as already noted by Colet’s 19th-century editor and translator J. H. Lupton (page 27, note 2).
-Lupton helpfully mentions a passage in Origen’s Contra Celsum (I.19) which Colet may have had in mind; but this does not solve the problem of finding an early Christian source for the epithet “poet” or “poetic” applied to Moses.
-Or, since the occurrence or absence of particular words and phrases can no longer be contentious in the age of electronic databases, the problem may now be restated as whether something at all like the “poetic” view of Moses can be attested in any Church Father (preferably Jerome).
+Unfortunately, no reference to Moses as a poet (let alone a popular one) can be found in Origen either – a fact already noted by Colet’s 19th-century editor and translator J. H. Lupton.9 Lupton obligingly mentions a passage in Origen’s Contra Celsum (I.19) which Colet may have had in mind; but this does not solve our problem of finding an early Christian source for the epithet ‘poet’ or ‘poetic’ actually applied to Moses.
+And since the occurrence of particular words and phrases can no longer be contentious in the age of electronic databases, we may now restate our problem as whether something at all like the ‘poetic’ view of Moses can be attested in any early Christian learned author (preferably Jerome).

-by Augustine, both as regards the general spirit of enquiry in which he enters on the subject of these Letters, and the special line of interpretation which he follows.
+… Augustine, both as regards the general spirit of enquiry in which he enters on the subject of these Letters [viz. ‘the Mosaic Account of Creation’], and the special line of interpretation which he follows.12